 Internet is more reliable now than ever.
-But there are times when we lose connection and that could impact getting work done in time.
+But there are times when we lose connection, which could impact getting work done in time.

 Thankfully all hope is not lost.
 You can create a mobile hotspot straight from your phone.
-You’ll be able to connect anything that offers wireless connectivity like laptops or tablets.
+You’ll be able to connect to anything that offers wireless connectivity, like laptops or tablets.

-There are some limitations and security options that you need to be aware of, but it’s easy to set up and use.
-Here is how to easily turn your Android phone into a mobile hotspot.
+You need to be aware of some limitations and security options, but it’s easy to set up and use.
+Here is how to quickly turn your Android phone into a mobile hotspot.

 Setting up a mobile hotspot